SatelliteShorelines/CoastSeg/README.md

    conda install -c conda-forge coastseg
    ```
 3. (Optional) Install Optional Dependencies
-    - Only install these dependencies if you plan to use CoastSeg's zoo workflow notebook.
+    - Only install these dependencies if you plan to use CoastSeg's Zoo workflow notebook.
     ```bash
    pip install tensorflow
    pip install transformers